ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

   ```

 - Replace `<your-api-management-instance-name>` with your API Management instance name and `<path-to-certificates>` with the path to the folder with certificates.
-- Don't forget to change the passphrase if you're using your own certificates.
+- Don't forget to change the passphrase and/or certificate filename if you're using your own certificates.
 - Save the changes.

 Click on the `Send Request` link again in the `test.http` file.
-You should now get a `200 OK` response with the details of the client certificate in the response body.
+You should now receive a `200 OK` response with the details of the client certificate in the response body.
 It should look something like this.

 ```
 [Subject]